 Despite having run out of money to register for the spring semester, Levine persisted in attending workshop classes with a poet that would replace Lowell, a man that would influence Levine the greatest: the troubled and brilliant John Berryman.
 Berryman often joked with the class concerning Levine's registration foibles: "Does anyone know this Levine fellow?
 Sometimes I have delusions."
 Berryman soon became a mentor to Levine while he developed as a poet and a teacher.

 Philip Levine taught at the University of Iowa from 1955 and 1957.
-In this time, persistence paid off: Levine earned a Master of Fine Arts degree and met his second wife, actress Frances J. Artley.

 After the Workshop